artur-shaik/wallabag-client/README.md

   config          Start configuration.
-  delete          Delete an entry from wallabag. delete-by-tags  Delete entries from wallabag by tags. info            Get entry information. list            List the entries on the wallabag account. open            Open entry in browser. read            Toggle the read-status of an existing entry. show            Show the text of an entry. star            Toggle the starred-status of an existing entry. tags            Retrieve and print all tags.
+  delete          Delete an entry from wallabag. delete-by-tags  Delete entries from wallabag by tags. export          Export entry to file. info            Get entry information. list            List the entries on the wallabag account. open            Open entry in browser. read            Toggle the read-status of an existing entry. repl            Start an interactive shell. show            Show the text of an entry. star            Toggle the starred-status of an existing entry. tags            Retrieve and print all tags.